Joan Crawford in 1970 — aged 62, 64, 65, or 66.

 Swenson, who is working with fellow California author Chris Nickens on a biography about the Academy Award-winning actress, thinks Crawford simply shaved four years off her actual birthdate, not an uncommon tactic among actresses of the era.

 Swenson’s book, Possessed: The Turbulent Life of Joan Crawford, came out in 1998.
-The college she refers to is Stevens College, a school for women in Columbia Missouri that Crawford entered, and then dropped out from, in 1922.
+The college she refers to is Stephens College, a school for women in Columbia Missouri that Crawford entered, and then dropped out from, in 1922.

 Other biographies that claim 1904 include Joan Crawford: The Essential Biography (2002, by Lawrence J. Quirk and William Schoell) and Joan Crawford: Hollywood Martyr (2008, by David Bret).